smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/SimCLR.md

 - "search_input": defines the input to be used for the search (str)
 - "emb_col": the column that contains the vectorized results (str)
 - "result_col": defines the name of the column that contains the search results (str, optional, default: 'search_result')
 - "top_k": number of rows to return.
-If set as 0, returns the entire data table (int, optional, default: 1000)
+If set as None, returns the entire data table (int, optional, default: 1000)

 __SEARCH IMAGE Example__